 Boys have as much right as girls to cry, to play with dolls, to wear pink, to like reading, not to be superheroes, to fall in love with anyone they like.

 Elisabeth Brami was born in Warsaw.
-After graduate studies in humanities and literature, she became a psychologist.
-She has been practicing this profession since 1974 in a Day Hospital for teenagers in the Paris region.
-Married and mother of three children, she became a “youth author” in 1990 and was then published by Bordas.
+After graduating from studies in humanities and literature, she became a psychologist.
+She has been practising this profession since 1974 in a hospital for teenagers in the Paris region.
+Married and a mother of three children, she became an author for young people in 1990.
 Since then, she has not stopped writing and she has been translated into many languages.